Degree program admission is based on the following criteria:

 Enrollment of Non-Degree Students in M.A. in Humanities courses

-At the discretion of the Program Director, no more than two courses may be transferred into the M.A. in Humanities program.
-For a course to transfer, the grade in the course must be 3.0 or higher on a 4.0 scale and the subject area, goals, and outcomes must be similar to that of courses designed for the M.A. in Humanities program.
+At the discretion of the Program Director, no more than two courses may be transferred into any Wilson graduate program.
+For a course to transfer, the grade in the course must be 3.0 or higher on a 4.0 scale and the subject area, goals, and outcomes must be similar to that of courses designed for the graduate program.
 Students may be required to present supporting materials (such as a syllabus, assignments, etc.) beyond an official transcript when transferring in a class.
 Under special circumstances, students may request to transfer more coursework to the College; for more on this, please see the appropriate Graduate Program Director.